mouseless/learn-nuxt/README.md

 ### Conventions

-We are using our conventions when creating new or adding/editing content on existing markdown files.
-The aim of our conventions are keeping the markdown files consistent in itself.
+We follow certain guidelines when creating new or adding/editing content on existing markdown files.
+The aim is keeping the markdown files consistent in itself.
 Links, images etc. should be working on any platform this markdown file is viewed such as github.
-Following are the conventions we are using, ones that require more explanation are explained in their own sections below.
+Below is the list of our conventions, the ones that require more explanation are explained in their own sections below.

 - Line lengths sould be less or equal to 80 characters
 - Indentantions are two space, don't use tab indentation
-- Empty line before and after every Code Block, Image, Link, Mermaid Diagram, Alert/Info/Tip Boxes, Header etc.
+- Empty line before and after every Code Block, Image, Link, Mermaid Diagram, Alert / Info / Tip Boxes, Header etc.
 - Table rows should have the same width.

 ### Code Blocks